nim-works/phy/nanopass/manual.rst

     expr(e) ::= i
     int(i)

-Each non-terminals must have a unique name.
+No two non-terminals may have the same name.

 .. code-block:: nim
     :test: "nim c $1"